 Mechanical strength: It can define as the binding of an enzyme that is inversely related to the ease with which it gets entrapped.

 Mode of attachment

 The different modes of attachment between the enzyme and support matrix are explained below in the methods of enzyme immobilization.
 It generally involves physical and chemical methods for the immobilization of an enzyme.

 Methods of Enzyme Immobilization

 It is the oldest and simplest method.
 In this type, enzyme adheres to the surface of the water-insoluble carrier matrix.
 The binding is nonspecific like electrostatic or hydrophobic affinity binding to a particular ligand.
-Binding between enzymes to the carrier matrix is usually firm, but weakened by many factors:
+The binding between enzymes and the carrier matrix is usually firm, but it gets weakened by many factors like:

 - Addition of substrate